 Disaster Mutual Assistance Plan

 Fortunately printers do not often experience a disaster which interrupts their business operations but occasionally it happens.
-Storm damage, floods, fire, equipment breakdown, labor disputes, etc. can all bring production operations to a screeching halt and prevent or delay a company from fulfilling its customers' needs.
-One can buy insurance to cover the cost of the damage and to recover the cost of additional business expenses but we still must serve our customers.
-If we don't meet the customer's needs quickly, everything else becomes unimportant.
+Storm damage, floods, fire, equipment breakdown, labor disputes, cyber-attacks, or other regional or national disasters can bring production operations to a screeching halt and prevent or delay a company from fulfilling its customers’ needs.
+Companies can buy insurance to cover the cost of the damage and recover the cost of additional business expenses, but still must serve their customers.
+If we don’t meet the customers’ needs quickly, everything else becomes unimportant.

 - Any relationship with the customer will be disclosed at the beginning of discussion between the firm outsourcing the work and the firm performing the work.
 This disclosure includes having the customer on a prospective call list.